 Benjamin J. Cordiano focuses his practice on financial restructuring and insolvency as well as financial services transactions.
 He represents financial institutions in complex US and cross-border insolvencies and financial transactions, including workouts, creditors’ rights matters, and corporate reorganizations.
 A significant part of Ben’s practice focuses on insurance, reinsurance, and insurance insolvency matters, including insurance company and insurance brokerage transactions, and financings, both domestically and in cross-border transactions.

-Counsel to City National Rochdale in connection with the design, formation and launch of a closed-end interval fund with a focus on insurance-linked securities.
+City National Rochdale in connection with the design, formation, and launch of a closed-end interval fund with a focus on insurance-linked securities.

 Institutional investors in connection with the amendment and restructuring of over $150 million of secured notes as part of the merger of United Arab Shipping Company and Hapag-Lloyd, a public multinational transportation company registered in Germany.
 The combined company is the fifth-largest shipping company in the world, with 230 vessels and capacity of 1.6 million TEU.

 Nine health insurers, including four of the five largest publicly traded health insurance companies in the United States, in connection with the rehabilitation proceeding of Penn Treaty Network America Insurance Company and its subsidiary American Network Insurance Company.
 Penn Treaty is the largest health insurance insolvency, and one of the largest insurance insolvencies, in history, with total projected losses in excess of $2 billion.

 Secured noteholders in the restructuring of a 55 MW biomass fueled electric generating facility, which was implemented through a state receivership proceeding and included the restructuring of over $180 million of secured notes and the engagement of new operations and maintenance and asset management providers.